Long-Term Disability Insurance

 1. If you did not elect insurance in your first 240 days of employment with the PS&T unit.

-2. If you are increasing coverage on an existing insurance policy.
+2. If you are increasing existing coverage.

 3. If a PEF MBP representative requests that you complete an EOI form.